 It was a long travel day from Lanquin to Livingston.
 First, I took a private shuttle ($19) arranged through Zephyr Lodge to the town of Rio Dulce.

-The first two and a half hours were off-road, and very bumpy.
-Once we hit pavement, it was smooth sailing.
+The first two and a half hours were off-road and very bumpy.
+Once we hit the pavement, it was smooth sailing.